How you ever thought to yourself: “Whoa! I wish I knew about that sooner!”?

 There’s also an image sharer function, list building tools, a heat map tool, contact forms, a “smart bar” tool, analytics, and a highlighter tool which allows people to highlight portions of your blog posts, and easily share that.

 Obviously a great price, but also super easy to install, and useful too!
 Be sure to check out SumoMe.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 I’ll be poking around the insides of this plugin quite often this year.

-As many of you know, I’m an advisor for LeadPages, but not only that, I’m a very active user who will be using this tool even more in 2015, especially because they seem to keep rolling out new features—like their new one called LeadDigits.
+As many of you know, I’m an advisor for LeadPages [Full Disclosure: I’m a compensated advisor and affiliate for LeadPages.], but not only that, I’m a very active user who will be using this tool even more in 2015, especially because they seem to keep rolling out new features—like their new one called LeadDigits.

 LeadDigits isn’t available yet, but it was recently announced here.
 With it, “…you will be able to ask people to join your email lists, register for your webinars, and even opt-in to receive specific lead magnets — all through SMS text messaging.”
 This is super exciting, because anywhere you can tell people to text (including a video and even during a live presentation), you can grow your audience.